-To continue scrolling to the end automatically, toggle off the Scroll Lock button on the toolbar.
+To continue scrolling to the end automatically, toggle off the 🚮 Scroll Lock button on the toolbar.

-Note that if you have enabled grouping (the H icon is toggled on), the scroll lock icon does not lock the scrolling of grouped views.
+Note that if you have enabled grouping (the 👫 icon is toggled on), the scroll lock icon does not lock the scrolling of grouped views.

-Use the Freeze icon on the toolbar to freeze the data updates and automatic refreshing completely.
+Use the III Freeze Update command in the right-click menu to freeze the data updates and automatic refreshing completely.